Regulators in the Arithmetic of Function Fields: Rigid analytically trivial -motives

-given by sheaf restriction.
-We are now in position to prove the main result of this subsection (compare with \cite[Prop.
-2.3.30]{hartl-juschka}). \begin{Theorem} Let $\underline{M}$ be a rigid analytically trivial $A$-motive over $K$.
-Let $L$ be a finite separable extension of $\KI$ such that $\Betti{\underline{M}}$ is contained in $M\otimes_{A\otimes K}L\langle A \rangle$ (whose existence is guaranteed by Proposition \ref{prop:finite-extension-betti}).
-Then, there exists a large enough integer $n$ for which canonical morphism
+By Lemma \ref{lem:j-invertible-in-Tate-algebra}, we have a canonical map $\cO_\fX(n\cdot J)(\fX_L)\to L\langle A \rangle$.
+We are now in a position to prove the main result of this subsection (compare with \cite[Proposition 2.3.30]{hartl-juschka}). \begin{Theorem} Let $\underline{M}$ be a rigid analytically trivial $A$-motive over $K$.
+There exist a positive integer $n\geq 0$ and a finite separable extension $L$ of $\KI$ such that the canonical inclusion

 is an isomorphism. \end{Theorem}